On the road from Meavy to Cadover. Just after crossing Marchant’s Bridge

 Just down the road from the cross is Marchant’s Bridge, over the River Meavy.
 The road from Meavy, to Cadover Bridge, comes down the hill and used to proceed in a straight line across the ford in the river.
 However, it has now been diverted to cross the river by the bridge, a few yards upstream.
 Between the bridge and the ford are a series of large stepping stones, which used to help the wayfarer to keep his feet dry.

-When I took this photo of Marchant’s Cross, it was about 4pm on a sunny afternoon in mid-October.
+When I first visited Marchant’s Cross, it was about 4pm on a sunny afternoon in mid-October.
 I had walked to the cross from Meavy and, as I passed the school, I could hear the children giving a music and dance performance, in the grounds behind the school.
 The sound of children enjoying themselves carried with me all the way down the road, over the bridge and up to Marchant’s Cross.
 The magic of this spot, with its picturesque beauty and carefree sounds, had me in a spell and it was with great reluctance that I turned my back and continued on my way.